GoLangsam/kanren/doc.md

 func Disjoint(gs ...Goal) Goal
     Disjoint is a goal that returns a logical OR of the input goals.

+func EitherOr(THIS, THAT Goal) Goal
+    EitherOr is a goal that behaves like the THIS Goal unless THIS fails, when it behaves like the THAT Goal.

 func Equal(x, y X) Goal
     Equal is a relation: it reports whether x unifies with y.